 Why choose Spanish at Marian?

-No matter what career path you choose, having the ability to communicate in Spanish will:
+No matter what career path you choose, becoming a culturally competent, effective communicator in Spanish will:

 - Give you a competitive edge in the employment market.